Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-Franz says a 1968 Watchtower article implied that members should be careful about taking too literally Jesus' cautionary words about forecasting the last days.
+A 1968 Watchtower article implied that members should be careful about taking too literally Jesus' cautionary words about forecasting the last days.
 The magazine warned: "This is not the time to be toying with the words of Jesus that 'concerning that day and hour nobody knows [...] only the Father'.
 To the contrary: it is a time when one should be keenly aware that the end of this system of things is rapidly coming to its violent end."

-In a 1970 paper, Joseph F. Zygmunt commented on the likely outcome for Jehovah's Witnesses if this prediction, too, failed: "While return to this old strategy would seem to expose the sect once again to prophetic failure, the risks are balanced by the potent ideological reinforcement accruing from this forthright renewal of faith, which thirty-five years of diffuse watchful waiting seem to have made necessary."
-But he added: "The risks of another prophetic failure actually appear to be minimal.
+In a 1970 paper, Joseph F. Zygmunt wrote about how failure of the prediction would likely affect Jehovah's Witnesses: "While return to this old strategy would seem to expose the sect once again to prophetic failure, the risks are balanced by the potent ideological reinforcement accruing from this forthright renewal of faith, which thirty-five years of diffuse watchful waiting seem to have made necessary."
+He added: "The risks of another prophetic failure actually appear to be minimal.
 The new prophecy is being phrased in a manner that lends itself to 'confirmation' by the old device of claiming partial supernatural fulfillment."
-Beckford, too, expected no significant organizational disturbance resulting from the absence of observable effects that year, suggesting in 1975 that Witnesses were being "skilfully prepared for prophetic disconfirmation" to reduce the dangers of disappointment.
+Beckford, also expected no significant organizational disturbance as a result of no observable fulfillment that year, suggesting in 1975 that Witnesses were being "skilfully prepared for prophetic disconfirmation" to reduce disappointment.
 He noted an increasing frequency of Watch Tower Society warnings about the futility of making precise predictions about events expected for the jubilee year.

-Yet Singelenberg, a Dutch social anthropologist, found that – amid the conflict of Watch Tower Society statements from the era about what might happen that year, its sense of urgency on a probable apocalyptic event, and later the possibility of a cataclysm – expectations of a significant event in 1975 had a "startling impact" on the proselytizing activities of Jehovah's Witnesses and on membership growth.
-His analysis of Watch Tower Society data from the Netherlands showed annual growth of "publishers", which had averaged 2.8 percent annually between 1961 and 1966, leaped to between 10.4 and 12.4 percent from 1967 to 1975, with the number of active Witnesses through the 1970s peaking at almost 28,000 in November 1975.
+Singelenberg found that—amid the conflict of Watch Tower Society statements from the era about what might happen that year, its sense of urgency on a probable apocalyptic event, and later the possibility of a cataclysm—expectations of a significant event in 1975 had a "startling impact" on the proselytizing activities of Jehovah's Witnesses and on membership growth.
+His analysis of Watch Tower Society data from the Netherlands showed annual growth of "publishers", which had averaged 2.8 percent annually between 1961 and 1966, increased to between 10.4 and 12.4 percent from 1967 to 1975, with the number of active Witnesses through the 1970s peaking at almost 28,000 in November 1975.
 The number of average annual baptisms in the Netherlands more than doubled, from 750 to 1851, with the ratio of defections to recruitments plummeting.
 The percentage of "pioneers", Witnesses devoting at least 60 hours a month to preaching work, more than tripled from 2.3 percent of members to almost 8 percent in 1974 and 1975.
-He also found major increases in the number of "back calls", return visits to interested members of the public who purchased publications, and average hours spent in service by individuals in the same two years.
+He also identified increases in the number of "back calls", return visits to interested members of the public who purchased publications, and average hours spent in service by individuals in the same two years.